This blog has been updated for the June 2019 series.

 These ‘centre reports’ are available on Interchange from restricted results release date.
 A full explanation and examples of all the reports are available on our web page.
 For the reformed linear qualifications, the following reports are particularly useful:

 NB The 'raw marks' within the statement of marks include any special consideration and, for moderated components, any scaling that has been applied during moderation.
 In the results and grade threshold report, the 'raw marks' are the pure, raw marks, without special consideration or scaling.

 For linear qualifications, grade boundaries are set at qualification level; however, to see how performance in a particular component contributes to the overall qualification grade, we publish ‘notional’ grade boundaries at component level.

 Qualification level and notional component level grade boundary information is available from Interchange on restricted release date and then the grade boundaries page of the OCR website on results days.

 It’s worth bearing in mind our raw mark to UMS converter doesn’t apply for the new linear qualifications as they don’t have UMS and so it isn’t needed!

 Results can be analysed using our free results analysis service, Active Results (accessed from candidate results release days).
 To access Active Results, you need either the centre administrator or tutor/teacher roles so it’s a good idea to make sure everyone within your centre has the right access before results day.

 One of the most useful reports for the new linear qualifications is the candidate unit report, which provides a full breakdown of marks and notional grades at component level, just as it does for current unit-based qualifications.
-It also provides a graphic showing how close to the grade boundary the candidate was.

 Specific information on topic areas and questions is available in other reports.
 More information about Active Results can be found on our web pages.